 Our Response:

 It is true that the decision to work on the Sabbath rests solely in the hands of restaurant personnel.
-But it is equally true that the decision to support that labor rests solely in the hands of those who purchase their goods and services.
+But it is equally true that the decision to seek out that labor rests solely in the hands of those who purchase their goods and services.
 To assert that the consumer of services plays no part in the business being conducted is TOTAL NONSENSE!
 It also misses a greater point.
 The Sabbath is a profoundly sacred day.
 It was created by a Holy God as a memorial of both His physical and His spiritual creation.
 It demands to be hallowed.

 God gave the fourth commandment to ensure that His people would render the proper level of respect the Sabbath deserves.
 Furthermore, He has made it abundantly clear that labor profanes His day and as such should be avoided.
 When the UCG doctrinal committee dines out on the Sabbath, they are purchasing services that trample on something their God made holy.
 They may find consolation in the fact that restaurant personnel would be trampling on God's Sabbath anyway, but as Ambassadors of His Kingdom, we don't.